 Susan Englander is a licensed clinical social worker with over 30 years of experience in the Boston area.
 She has worked in a variety of mental health settings.
 At The Wellness Community of Greater Boston she directed the Kids Count Too program supporting families in which a parent has cancer and consulted to a number of school systems around issues of loss and bereavement.
 She currently works part-time at the Dana Farber Cancer Institute as a part of the Gastrointestinal clinic.

-Dr. Gaulin is a psychologist with a specialization in health psychology who has fourteen years of experience in the Greater Boston area.
+Dr. Gaulin is a psychologist with a specialization in health psychology who has eighteen years of experience in the Greater Boston area.
 She has worked in hospital inpatient and outpatient settings, community mental health and school settings working with children and adults.
-Dr. Gaulin received clinical training at The Wellness Community–Greater Boston, Dana-Farber Cancer Institute – Jimmy Fund Clinic and Boston Children’s Hospital.
-She became a group facilitator at The Wellness Community of Greater Boston after graduation.
-She currently works as the Executive Director of Facing Cancer Together, Inc. where she is also Clinical Director.
-Prior to entering the field of psychology, Dr. Gaulin pursued a 20-year career in business in the financial services sector in Boston and New York City.
+Dr. Gaulin received clinical training at The Wellness Community–Greater Boston, Dana-Farber Cancer Institute – Jimmy Fund Clinic/ Boston Children’s Hospital and was on staff as a Clinical Psychologist at McLean Hospital - Dissociative Disorder and Complex Trauma unit.
+She is the Executive Director of Facing Cancer Together, Inc. Prior to entering the field of psychology, Dr. Gaulin pursued a 20-year career in business in the financial services sector in Boston and New York City.
+She is active on the Board of the MetroWest Non-profit Network.

 Quinn Pertman has a doctorate in Clinical Psychology.
 She has completed internships in the area of psychooncology at Dana Farber Cancer Institute, at The Wellness Community of Greater Boston, and Facing Cancer Together.
 Quinn also completed her post doctoral fellowship at Harvard Vanguard Medical Associates and Facing Cancer Together.
 Quinn is now a clinical staff member who facilitates general cancer support groups and the ovarian networking group.